hwheeler01/comp150/syllabus.md

 <p><a name="sakai"></a><span style="font-weight: bold;">Sakai:</span></p>

-<p>Sakai will be used for course announcements, homework submissions, and grade postings.
-While the raw scores posted on Sakai should be correct, please do not rely upon Sakai's Course Total calculations. <span style="font-style: italic;">Grades are calculated as specified in this syllabus.</span> <br>
+<p><a href="https://sakai.luc.edu/">Sakai</a> will be used for course announcements, homework submissions, and grade postings.
+While the raw points posted on Sakai should be correct, please do not rely upon Sakai's Course Grade calculations. <span style="font-style: italic;">Grades are calculated as specified in this syllabus.</span> <br>

 </p>

 <p style="font-weight: bold;"><a name="format"></a>Course Format:</p>

 Much of this course will be *flipped* from the traditional course format.
 That is, the presentations are mostly at your convenience, at your speed, as videos/text on your computer outside of class.
-In class, we will discuss questions you have on the presentations and do much of the harder creative work of synthesizing and using this information, when you have the most direct support from me, the TA, and classmates.
+In class, we will discuss questions you have on the presentations and do much of the harder creative work of synthesizing and using this information, when you have the most direct support from the instructor, the TA, and classmates.

 As you work through the <a href="http://anh.cs.luc.edu/python/hands-on/3.1/index.html">Hand's-on Python Tutorial</a> at the beginning of the semester, come to class prepared with questions on the <a href="http://hwheeler01.github.io/comp150/syllabus/#schedule">day's topics</a>.

-I expect you to look at assigned presentations before class, but *if you want to check on something in a video during class, remember to bring headphones.*
+You are expected to look at assigned presentations before class, but *if you want to check on something in a video during class, remember to bring headphones.*

 Class time is valuable and in short supply, so there are some tradeoffs in this approach.
 You cannot immediately get a question answered by me in the middle of a video presentation.
-I suggest keeping a list of questions as you watch the videos.
-You may find that some of your questions will be answered as you continue to watch the videos, and some you will want to bring to class.
+You may want to keep a list of questions as you watch the videos to bring to class.

 <span style="font-weight: bold;"><a name="assignments"></a>Homeworks/Assignments:</span>